vrcd-community/vrchat-docs-localization/docs/creators.vrchat.com/worlds/examples/obstacle-course/build-from-demo-parts.md

 # Build & Publish

 Once you're ready to invite your friends to help test your world, you can **Build & Publish** it to make it available in VRChat.
 You'll set your world name, take a picture to share, and you can Submit to Community Labs once you're ready for more people to see it!
-:::note Publishing & Trust Levels
+::: info Publishing & Trust Levels

 You need to be spend some time in VRChat before you can publish worlds.
 Learn more here: [FAQ](https://docs.vrchat.com/docs/frequently-asked-questions#why-cant-i-upload-content-yet)
 :::